vibexcode/prime/README.md

 provided that no local congruence obstructions systematically eliminate candidates.
 For odd primes p, the expression 2n² − p avoids trivial modular exclusions, making the existence of admissible n values heuristically plausible.

-The conjecture can thus be interpreted as a *quadratic prime-pair symmetry*: for a fixed odd prime p, the sequence of values 2n² − p sweeps through odd integers with increasing density, while primality acts as a sparse but non-negligible filter.
-Empirically, the observed fact that relatively small values of n suffice suggests that the expected waiting time for a prime hit grows slowly compared to the quadratic scale.
+Empirically, the fact that relatively small values of n suffice across large datasets suggests that the expected waiting time for a prime hit grows slowly compared to the quadratic scale.

-Finally, the form 2n² exhibits notable modular regularities.
-In particular, when n ≡ 0 (mod 3), one has

-    2n² ≡ 0 (mod 18),

-which aligns with the observed clustering of minimal solutions around multiples of 3.
-This suggests that the phenomenon may reflect structural compatibility between modular constraints on primes, rather than random coincidence.

-These considerations do not constitute a proof, but they provide a heuristic framework explaining why the conjecture is plausible and why counterexamples may be rare or nonexistent within large computational ranges.

-## **For every odd prime p ≥ 3, there exists at least one positive integer n such that (2n² - p) is also prime.**
+---

+### Square-Centered Symmetry (Equivalent Formulation)

+The relation

-In other words, primes p and q = 2n² - p are symmetric around the square n².
+    p + q = 2n²

+can be equivalently rewritten as

+    p − n² = n² − q.

+This shows that the prime pair (p, q) is **symmetric around the perfect square n²**.
+Under this interpretation, the conjecture can be stated geometrically:

+> For every odd prime p, there exists a perfect square n² such that p has a prime mirror q at the same distance on the opposite side of n².

+This square-centered formulation is mathematically equivalent to the original conjecture.
+It does not constitute an independent proof, but provides a geometric perspective that motivates the interpretation of perfect squares as symmetry centers in the distribution of primes.

+---

 ## Numerical Evidence